nicozapatacruz/university-projects/README.md

 ## Rubik Cube

 This project was made in 2016 in BlueJ - Java.
-The purpose of the project was to make a digital 2D Rubik Cube
+The purpose of the project was to make a digital 2D Rubik Cube.

 ## STAF

-STAF is the result of a project form the 7th semester of my bachelor degree in Product Design Engineering
+STAF is the result of a project form the 7th semester of my bachelor degree in Product Design Engineering.

 It is a painting machine programmed in Arduino.